 What is DEFINITY® approved for?

-The FDA has approved activated DEFINITY® for use in patients with suboptimal echocardiograms to opacify the left ventricular chamber and to improve the delineation of the left ventricular endocardial border.
-The safety and efficacy in stress has not been studied1.
+The FDA has approved activated DEFINITY® for use in patients with suboptimal echocardiograms to opacify the left ventricular chamber and to improve the delineation of the left ventricular endocardial border.1

 What are the contraindications for DEFINITY®?

 Do not administer DEFINITY® to patients with known or suspected:

 DEFINITY® is comprised of lipid-coated microspheres filled with octafluoropropane gas.
 DEFINITY® does not contain any human or animal materials.
 The microspheres contained in DEFINITY® have a mean diameter of 1.1 to 3.3 microns (in vitro measurements)1 The microspheres are stable and small enough to pass through the pulmonary capillaries.2,3